 Alcohol during Nursing

 If you breastfeed, it's best to abstain from alcohol or discuss it first with a health care provider.
-If your baby's breastfeeding behavior is well established, consistent, and predictable, a mother who is of legal drinking age may consume a single alcoholic drink if she then waits four hours or longer before breastfeeding (no earlier than at 3 months of age).
+If your baby's breastfeeding behavior is well established, consistent, and predictable, a mother who is of legal drinking age may consume a single alcoholic drink if she then waits two hours or longer before breastfeeding (no earlier than at 3 months of age).
 Many women have heard that drinking beer increases milk supply, but this is not true.

 If you do decide to have that glass of wine or beer, there are some steps you can take to make sure it does not interfere with nursing.
 To ward off dehydration, be sure to drink a glass of water in addition to the alcoholic drink.